-To ensure that all students are able to successfully participate in SBU academics, SBU’s special services coordinator will work with professors to determine suitable academic accommodations after receiving the appropriate documentation.
+To ensure that all students are able to successfully participate in SBU academics, SBU’s Accessibility Coordinator will work with professors to determine suitable academic accommodations after receiving the appropriate documentation.

-If you are a student with a disability and would like to request academic accommodations, contact the SBU special services coordinator as soon as possible at (417) 328-1741 or disabilityservices@SBUniv.edu.
-You will also need to fill out and return a Disclosure of Disability form.
+If you are an undergraduate or graduate student with a disability and would like to request academic accommodations, you will need to submit a Disclosure of Disability form.
 All electronic forms on this page are also available in paper format by contacting the SBU Accessibility Coordinator at (417) 328-2094 or disabilityservices@SBUniv.edu.

 Please also provide additional disability documentation from an external source, which will vary in its relevance and value depending upon the original context, evaluator credentials, the level of detail, and its comprehensiveness.
 Examples of suitable external documentation include:

 If you need academic accommodations and are a student in SBU’s Doctor of Physical Therapy program, you must fill out and return the physical therapy Disclosure of Disability form and appropriate external documentation to Dr. Josh Layman, program director, who may be reached at (417) 328-1472 and jlayman@SBUniv.edu.
 The disclosure form will be provided to admitted students during the new student intake process.
 Additional details are found in the PT Student Handbook.

 Please see the DPT Program Technical Standards and Essential Functions for more information about the cognitive, affective and psychomotor skills, abilities and behaviors deemed essential for completing the program and performing as a competent generalist physical therapist.

 SBU strives to provide accessible facilities so that all students can successfully participate in SBU academics and community.
 Facility features include automatic doors, building ramps, handicap parking spaces, dedicated rooms in residence halls, and more.

 If you have a mobility disability that requires special accommodation, please contact the Office of Student Life at mbanks@SBUniv.edu or (417) 328-1885 to discuss your situation.